BakedSoups/Steam_Reccomender/README.md

 uses vector simularity to find close matches weighs if a game matches its "unique" tag in a genre

-## Plans:
-Rework Main genre tags
-Make the procedurally generated tags searchable

 ### Limitations
 because the data pipeline is based of endpoints creating the db takes 3 days due to rate limiting because of this the data will typically be 3 months old

-### TLDR
-Basically, we gather as much info on a game that we can, create tags, apply weights to the tags, and using that the user can find new games.
 ### Preview of the website
 ![image](https://github.com/user-attachments/assets/3d99ff7f-d75b-48f4-a5c9-cf9a1c59a0fc)
 ![image](https://github.com/user-attachments/assets/5f2c0604-38f6-497f-ab21-1363ce99a627)
 ### the pipeline (this all automatically happens if you simply run ochestrator.go)
 ![image](https://github.com/user-attachments/assets/ae475912-1b9e-4f3d-a29f-35788156a07f)